CU-ESIIL/Summit_group_2026_11/docs/index.md

 # TwinFlames

-## Embedding informed digital twin for causal fire affected area prediction
+## Use the power of embedding and digital twin to identify probable burn area if we detect an ignition location.

 !!! note "Day 1 directions"